-- PAPER 1: Will comprise fifty multiple choice questions to be taken in 1 hour for 50 marks. - PAPER 2: Will be made up of two sections: Sections A and B and will last 21/2 hours. - Section A: Will contain five essay questions on theory of financial accounting.
-Candidates will be required to answer two out of the four questions for 15 marks each. - Section B: Will contain five essay questions on financial accounting practice.
+- PAPER 1:Will comprise fifty multiple choice questions, all of which should be answered in 1 hour for 25 marks. - PAPER 2: Will be made up of two sections, Sections A and B and will last 21/2 hours. - Section A: Will contain four essay questions on Theory of Financial Accounting.
+Candidates will be required to answer two out of the four questions for 15 marks each. - Section B: Will contain five essay questions on Financial Accounting Practice.
 Candidates will be required to answer three out of the questions for 15 marks each.